Brioche Taste Test

 2.5hr one-time meeting.
 Start a swatch, grow it to a scarf if you choose.

 This class is designed for those who want to dip their toes into brioche and give it a try as well as those who have worked brioche in the round but want to get an introduction to the fun world of brioche.
-Consider staying for the two-color brioche taste test later the same day and build on what you learned in the morning.
 Come to class with your swatch already started and ready to go.
 SEE PRE-CLASS HOMEWORK BELOW FOR INSTRUCTIONS.

 Skills required: Students are expected to be able to knit and purl confidently and consistently without assistance.

 MATERIALS AND TOOLS:

 - YARN: Worsted weight yarn that produces good stitch definition.
 Light to medium colors preferred.
 Avoid dark colors, fuzzy yarns, textured yarns and thick-n-thin yarns.